AshtonKem/AshtonKem.github.io/source/_posts/2017-01-26-java-without-if.markdown

 function, making chaining a breeze.

 Better still we can write other functions that might fail in this form, such as JSON validation, so that we can chain them together using ```flatMap```.
-This replaces the need for successive null checks, nested try/catch blocks, or complicated state checking during exception handling to return the correct value.
+If the json parsing has failed, flatMap does nothing (it only works on right values), replacing the need for successive null checks, nested try/catch blocks, or complicated state checking during exception handling to return the correct value.

 As a result of all this, you can easily imagine a JSON API endpoint looking something like this: